Mataniko/IV-Play/README.md

 2. Select File->Audit all games.
 3. Copy MAME_g.ini into the same folder as IV-Play.exe.

-IV-Play will then limit the game list to only games that are available for play.
+IV/Play will then limit the game list to only games that are available for play.

 ### Favorites